ciberch/friends/README.md

 ## To deploy on Cloud Foundry

-Get an account at [https://my.cloudfoundry.com/signup/summerjobs](https://my.cloudfoundry.com/signup/summerjobs)
+You can get an account at [https://my.cloudfoundry.com/signup/summerjobs](https://my.cloudfoundry.com/signup/summerjobs) if you don't have one

 First fork the project.
 Then run: